-The history of the Bourbon residence, from its construction to the present day.
+The history of the Charles I of Bourbon's royal residence, since its construction to the present day.

 Address: Viale Douhet, 2/a, 81100 Caserta CE

 It is located in Caserta, a city about 25 km north of Naples.

 The palace was built in Baroque style.
 The building has 5 floors, 1200 rooms with an area of about 47,000 m².
 It has a rectangular shape and it continues inside forming a cross and 4 large courtyards with an area of about 3.800 m² each one.

 In some drone photos we can see spectacular and breathtaking images, because the whole complex (palace and garden) has an huge violin shape.
 (Source photo: Casertaweb)

 The fresco of throne room: Groundbreaking for the construction of the